microsoft/rag-experiment-accelerator/docs/azureml-pipeline.md

 ## Configuring input for the pipeline

+### Generating the QA data for the pipeline

+The QA data is not generated as part of the AzureML pipeline, so it must be generated locally prior to running the pipeline in AzureML.
+(Upon completion of generation this data is uploaded to AzureML so it will be accessible to the pipeline when it runs in AzureML.)

+It is important to re-generate QA data whenever the input data is changed.
+Otherwise, the previous QA data will be used to evaluate the revised data, which is usually not what is expected.

 ### Providing data input

 Data input for the pipeline can be provided on the command line: